sushmarchandran/cloud-tsa/iter8/cloudtsa/docs/usage.md

 <a name="deploy"></a>
 ## Deploying the CloudTSA service

-To deploy the Cloud TSA service, run the following command.
+To deploy the Cloud TSA service, run the following commands.
 ```
 cd iter8/iter8/cloudtsa/utils
 python3 deploy.py -c <path/to/your/config.json>